huyenkn/Yelp-data-collection/README.md

 Data from other areas can be obtained by changing the location in "locations" list in request_restaurant_data.py file.

-I made modifications in [yelp-python](https://github.com/Yelp/yelp-python) repository and used it as the starting point of this repository.
+I made modifications in [yelp-python](https://github.com/Yelp/yelp-python) and used it as the starting point of this repository.